omniscale/imposm3/README.md

 Go compiles to static binaries and so Imposm 3 has no runtime dependencies to Go.
 Just copy the `imposm3` binary to your server for deployment.
 The C/C++ libraries listed above are still required though.

-##### Godep

-Imposm contains a fixed set of the dependencies that are known to work.
-You need to install Imposm with [godep][] to compile with this set.

-    git clone https://github.com/omniscale/imposm3 src/github.com/omniscale/imposm3
-    cd src/github.com/omniscale/imposm3
-    godep go install ./

 Usage
 -----